 Getting there: About a 2 hour drive from Bismark.

-Established as a national park in 2015, Waco Mammoth was the site of is “the nation’s only recorded discovery of a nursery herd of Columbian mammoths.”
+Established as a national park in 2015, Waco Mammoth was the site of, according to the National Park Service, “the nation’s only recorded discovery of a nursery herd of Columbian mammoths.”
 More of a museum than a park, you can view fossils of mammoths that lived 67,000 years ago at the archeological dig site.
 Learn about the animals that once roamed this land.

 Getting there: Located under an hour and a half from Dallas/Fort Worth and just over an hour and a half from Austin.

 This monument pays homage to the renowned co-founder of the United Farm Workers of America (UFW), an organization whose growth and dedication led to the passage of California's Agricultural Labor Relations Act of 1975—the first of its kind for farm workers in the United States.
 Pay your respects at the grave of Chávez in the Memorial Garden and visit nearby Nuestra Senora Reina de la Paz, which was both an important meeting place of the UFW and former residence of Chávez.

 Getting there: Keene CA is 2 hours north of LA.